sachenl/project5/README.md

 It seems that the maximum number of incorrect predicitons are features mel and then df and akiec.
 The nv has least misclassified type.

+#### Finally we plot several of images randomly selected from test folder and mark them with predict and actual case on the top.
 ![](https://raw.githubusercontent.com/sachenl/project5/main/images/fig17.png)

 ## **Conclusion**